Kmer-File-Format/kmers2kff/Readme.md

 rm tmp/
 ```

+Kmer size must be lower than 65, minimizer size must be lower than kmer size.
+By default csv delimiter is comma if you want use tabulation call with `-d $'\t'`.
 kmers2kff write temporary file in tmp directory.
-Kmer size must be lower than 65, minimizer size must be lower than kmer size.
-By default csv delimiter is comma if you want use tabulation call with `-d \t`

 Complete cli: